hardisj/erinsaudiocorner/content/english/loudspeakers/Klipsch_Heresy_IV.md

 **Here are my key notes and takeaways from my audition:**

 * The Heresy IV has a very uneven tonal balance.
 The high frequency tends to be a bit forward (thanks to the 1-2kHz being a bit higher in output level vs the mean).
 The bass is punchy but "dull" thanks to the ~100Hz "knee" where the response falls off rapidly below this point and trails off to be -3dB at 300Hz.
 * There was no low bass in my demo sessions.
 Even with room gain, I often found a lot lacking below 70/80Hz and I would definitely recommend a subwoofer if you want low frequency content.
+In my home theater the speakers were out from the walls.
+In my living room the speaker was placed both next to the cabinets (about 1/2 foot) and also demoed at about 2 feet from the cabinets.
+The former helped shore up the bass a little bit but still left me underwhelmed and confirmed my notion that a subwoofer would be needed.
+Maybe if you corner load them you can get some more low end but there's nothing you can do to change the Fs (or Fb/Fc) of the speaker and it will rolloff above 70Hz so if you're comparing to other speakers in the same placement position, keep this in mind.
 * These speakers get very loud.
 I measured about 110dB at my listening position (~12 feet from the speakers) when demoing them.
 I couldn't take this output level for too long and had to turn the volume down.
 * Soundstage width was a bit slapdash, if I am being honest.
 Some notes tended to go a few feet outside of the physical location of the speaker while other notes did not.
 I attribute this "slapdash" aspect to the uneven response (caused by resonances and directivity mismatches between drive units).
 If you look back at the objective notes, particularly the horizontal dispersion, you can understand why this is the case.
 * Soundstage depth is an odd bird here.
 Again, thanks to the unevenness of the response, there are bits about this speaker that have a "forward" presentation (the 1-2kHz region, notably) while others have a more "recessed" presentation (the midrange).
 This causes the soundstage depth as well as the "depth to stage" to vary depending on the frequency in a way that I would deem inaccurate.